e-CLOSE/Toolbox/Tools/actionbound.md

 ## Additional details

 - Subscription mode: Freemium
-- Platform: N/A
-- Tested by: ...
-- Comments: N/A

 ## References (links, howtos, tutorials, bibliography, sites, etc.)

-This section should include additional references and links to help in understanding and using the tool.

 - actionbound website: [actionbound](https://en.actionbound.com/?setlang)
 - Tutorials (only German): [actionbound tutorial](https://www.youtube.com/channel/UChwtmdusgG7z6MoQTWoDXMA/videos)